-The characters were not a team, and as stated above were actively encouraged to backstab each other.
+The characters were not a team, and as stated above were actively encouraged to backstab each other, openly or otherwise.
 This required a certain amount of maturity from the players and a willingness to forget about the "mission" in favour of roleplaying and chaos.

 Players, in theory, had no knowledge of the rules, so anyone metagaming ("I get plus one for being behind cover") could be executed for it.
 (If they did look, they should simply factor the rules into their schemes without admitting they know, because it's Not Cheating Unless You Get Caught)